Why Use Mint Toothpaste?

 Is Mint Bad for Sensitive Teeth?

-While there are no conclusive studies about the effects of mint on sensitive teeth, there are different types of mint and some are known to be stronger than others.
+While there are no conclusive studies about the effects of mint on sensitive teeth, there are different types of mint.
+Some are known to be stronger than others.
 If you’re interested in testing out how different types of mint and their cooling effects feel on your teeth, try experimenting using toothpaste or chewing gum, which often use mint oil.

 TIP: Start with weaker types of mint and work your way up to the stronger varieties to test for strength.